n3qik/OctoPrint-Cr10_leveling/README.md

  ## Version Changes

- 5-3-2020: Added Front Center and Back Center for the newer larger bed printers.
+ 5-3-2020: Added Front Center and Back Center for the newer larger bed printers, by n3qik.